Amasirat/NANDTree/README.md

 ### CreateNANDTree's Order of Complexity

-This algorithm visits each parent node of the tree to create its leaves.
+This algorithm visits each node of the tree to create its leaves at least once.
+There will be at least one recursion call for every node of the NAND tree.
+Therefore the expected runtime will be 2n-1.

 * LeafCount = 1: T(1) = 1 recursion call
 * LeafCount = 2: T(2) = 3 recursion calls